 …..welcome to this website dedicated to 50 years of bike building by Henry and Frank Carpenter.
 If you have anything to add, just get in touch!

-When Henry Carpenter was born ‘Ordinary’ (‘Penny-Farthing’) bicycles were playthings of the rich, the Ferraris of their day.
-As a child Henry saw them swept aside by the diamond-framed, steel-tubed, ‘Safety’ cycles we recognise today.
-These affordable bikes greatly expanded the horizons of their owners, triggering a social revolution.
-Tens of thousands of spectators packed new velodromes.
-Britain led the world in an explosive growth of cycle making; small artisan builders flourished, custom building bespoke lightweight race bikes.
-One of the most respected marques was that of Henry Carpenter.
+When Henry Carpenter was born ‘Penny-Farthing’ bicycles were playthings of the rich, the Ferraris of their day.
+Then they were swept aside by the diamond-framed, steel-tubed, ‘Safety’ cycles we recognise today.
+These affordable bikes triggered a social revolution.
+Britain led the world in an explosive growth of cycle making; mass market producers were complemented by hundreds of small artisan cycle makers, custom building lightweight race bikes.
+One of the most respected of these marques was that of Henry Carpenter and his son Frank.

 Fast forward 100 years….

-Henry and Frank Carpenter, father and son, were not simply bystanders through this era, they were specialists, master craftsmen of lightweight cycles.
-From the early ’20s until the late 1960s they hand-built over 5000 racing cycles, the choice of many leading riders and champions of their day.
+Henry and Frank Carpenter, father and son, were not simply bystanders through this era, they were a prime example of specialist master craftsmen of lightweight cycles.
+From the early 1920s until the late 1960s they hand-built over 5000 racing cycles, the choice of many leading riders and champions of their day.
 They established an envied reputation for meticulous workmanship.

-This site draws together information about the business, the bikes and their riders, setting them in the context of their time.
-The ‘Carpenter’ story illustrates the steady development of race bikes in Britain.
+This website draws together information about the business, the bikes and their riders, setting them in the context of their time.
+The ‘Carpenter’ story illustrates the steady development – and eventual demise – of British built race bikes.
 Their business spanned a whole chapter of technological, manufacturing and social development.

 Any text that is in red is hyperlinked to further information or pictures, elsewhere in the site or on other websites.
 Click for more!
 (Then delete the new tab to return to where you were).
 If you would like to add more information, or comment on what you see, feel free to contact us on petersbed (at) aol.com